ionic-team/ionic-docs/src/pages/react/your-first-app/2-taking-photos.md

 ## Displaying Photos

 First we will create a new type to define our Photo, which will hold specific metadata.
-Add the following Photo interface to the `usePhotoGallery.ts` file, somewhere outside of the main function:
+Add the following UserPhoto interface to the `usePhotoGallery.ts` file, somewhere outside of the main function:

 ```typescript
 export interface UserPhoto {